Live A Live: Scenario and art design

 A notable feature of Live A Live were the artists brought in to design the lead cast of the seven main sections.
 The artists were Yoshihide Fujiwara ("Imperial China"), Yoshinori Kobayashi ("Prehistory"), Osamu Ishiwata ("The Wild West"), Yumi Tamura ("Distant Future"), Ryōji Minagawa ("Present Day"), Gosho Aoyama ("Twilight of Edo Japan") and Kazuhiko Shimamoto ("The Near Future").
 This was possible due to Square's publishing ties with Shogakukan, who was associated with those artists.
 Additional character artwork, including designs for the "Lord of Dark" narrative, was done by Kiyofumi Katō of Square.
 Further in-game graphics were designed by Yukiko Sasaki, who worked as a map designer on Final Fantasy IV.
 Sasaki encountered difficulties with the graphics, struggling to design the Edo Japan scenario and needed to cut elements such as telegraph poles from Present Day scenario.
 Having multiple character designers was not in the original plan, but emerged to complement the "omnibus" storytelling.
 This style of having one artist in charge for each world was unusual for Square, who previously had a single graphic designer in charge of all art direction.

 Fujiwara was known for his work on the martial arts manga Kenji.
 For the Imperial China protagonist's female student, Fujiwara deliberately went against stereotypes of martial arts heroines with large breasts, drawing her with a "tighter" figure.
 Shimamoto was originally going for an anime-styled design for his characters, but changed it to one based on traditional manga when he saw the other designers' work.
 Akira's partner Matsu was physically based on actor Yūsaku Matsuda.
 Ishiwata based the protagonist of the Wild West on the cowboy figures portrayed by Clint Eastwood.
 Aoyama designed Oboromaru very quickly, and at Tokita's request based Ode Iou's design on the Japanese warlord Oda Nobunaga.
 Tamura was in the middle of her work on Basara when she was approached about the project, and it was her only work in video game character design.
-Katō designed the sprites of the Middle Ages cast based on templates from the Final Fantasy series, with Orstead being directly based on the Warrior of Light.
+Katō designed the sprites of the Middle Ages cast based on templates from the Final Fantasy series, with Oersted being directly based on the Warrior of Light.